inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 to make the map look better.
 The key to this is setting the hillshade to being mostly transparent.

-- Change the symbology of the original DEM layer to use the Pseudocolor scheme.
+- Change the symbology of the original **DEM** layer to use the *Pseudocolor* scheme.
 - Hide all the layers except the DEM and hillshade layers.
-- Click and drag the DEM to be beneath the hillshade layer in the Layers list.
+- Click and drag the **DEM** to be beneath the **hillshade** layer in the Layers list.

 .. image:: /static/training/beginner/qgis-inasafe/image168.*
+   :align: center

 - Control rendering order(beneath the list) should be checked as well.

 .. image:: /static/training/beginner/qgis-inasafe/image169.*
+  :align: center

 - Now we will make the hillshade layer somewhat transparent.
-Open its Layer Properties and go to the Transparency tab.
+Open its :guilabel:`Layer Properties` and go to the :guilabel:`Transparency` tab.
-- Set the Global transparency to 50%:
+- Set the *Global transparency* to *50%*:

 .. image:: /static/training/beginner/qgis-inasafe/image170.*
+   :align: center

-- Click OK on the Layer Properties dialog.
-You’ll get a result like this:
+- Click :guilabel:`OK` on the Layer Properties dialog.
+You’ll get a result like
+  this:

 .. image:: /static/training/beginner/qgis-inasafe/image171.*
+   :align: center

-- Switch the hillshade layer off and back on in the Layers list to see the difference it makes.
+- Switch the **hillshade** layer *off* and back on in the Layers list to see the difference it makes.

 Using a hillshade in this way, it’s possible to enhance the topography of